 Understanding the Role of Testosterone in Erectile Function

-Perhaps the most significant proof that testosterone, though necessary, but is not essential for hard erections is the fact that researchers discovered testosterone more than 100 years ago.
+Perhaps the most significant proof that testosterone, though necessary, is not essential for hard erections is the fact that researchers discovered testosterone more than 100 years ago.
 Researchers could produce testosterone in 1935.
 However, injecting testosterone did not help most men living with erectile dysfunction (4).

 Nevertheless, this does not mean that testosterone or testicles have no role in the treatment of erectile dysfunction.
-Testosterone does improve erection quality, and rejection of testis of various reasons will lower the quality of erection in most men.
+Testosterone does improve erection quality, and rejection of testis for various reasons will lower the quality of erection in most men.

 Testosterone And, Consequently, Testes Have a Much Broader Role in the Wellbeing